LanceMcCarthy/MauiDependencyInjection/README.md

-# MauiDependencyInjection
+# Maui Dependency Injection
-A demo project to verify certain parts of dependency injection are working.
+A demo project to investigate and verify certain parts of dependency injection are working.